MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 ## Create an SSH key pair

 When connecting to Linux VMs, you can use password authentication or key-based authentication.
 Key-based authentication is more secure than using passwords.
-Therefore, this article uses key-based authentication.
+As such, this article uses key-based authentication.

 With key-based authentication, there are two keys: